Redefining the Ride – Xpress 2.0

 What is Redefining the Ride - Xpress 2.0?

 How were the final service changes selected?
-Has the public been consulted prior to the final service plan?
+Has the public been consulted prior to these proposed changes?

 Redefining the Ride—Xpress 2.0 is a two-part study that started in 2023.
 The first portion included three stakeholder discussion workshops for the public in 2024.
 The study also utilized three online surveys that targeted the general public, major employers, and employees.
 The surveys were active between July and October 2024.